-Free standard shipping on all USA orders $99 and up during November!
+Free standard shipping on all USA orders $99 and up extended - available today!
 Just Select Free Shipping on checkout.
 And we even offer gift wrapping, just select it from your cart.

 oddWires is your home for open-source hardware, modules and electronic components.
 We offer a wide range of Arduino Kits, Raspberry Pi Kits, accessories and electronic components.
 Our goal is simple – deliver to you exceptionally priced products of the highest quality, at low-cost and at lightning fast speed.
 That means we hold our own inventory in California.